Katrine-Marie/HL-wp-signup/README.md

 # HL-wp-signup
-A Wordpress plugin that lets you to add a Heyloyalty signup form to posts/pages.
+A Wordpress plugin that lets you add Heyloyalty signup forms to your site (either posts, pages or widget areas).

 ## How It Works